alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

 # Then navigate to the container's cgroup directory and check limits
 ```

-This confirms the cgroups were actually updated on the host—the proof is in the cgroup pudding!
+This confirms the cgroups were actually updated on the host, the proof is in the cgroup pudding!

 With this under-the-hood view, you now know exactly how Kubernetes pulls off its resource Jiu-Jitsu.
-Time to hit the dojo—er, cluster—and start bending pods to your will! 🥋🚀
+Time to hit the dojo - er, cluster - and start bending pods to your will! 🥋🚀

 ---